-- c) where the OVD presented by a foreign national does not contain the details of address, in such case the documents issued by the Government departments of foreign jurisdictions and letter issued by the Foreign Embassy or Mission in India shall be accepted as proof of address. - k.
-Person: A 'Person' shall have the meaning as defined under KYC policy of RBI (and any amendment from time to time by RBI) which at present is as follows:
+- c) where the OVD presented by a foreign national does not contain the details of address, in such case the documents issued by the Government departments of foreign jurisdictions and letter issued by the Foreign Embassy or Mission in India shall be accepted as proof of address. - Person: A 'Person' shall have the meaning as defined under KYC policy of RBI (and any amendment from time to time by RBI) which at present is as follows: 'Person' shall include:

-'Person' shall include:
+a. an Individual;

-- a. an Individual; - b. a Hindu Undivided Family; - c. a Company; - d. a Trust - e. a Firm; - f. an association of persons or a body of individuals, whether incorporated or not; - g. every artificial juridical person, not falling within any one of the above person (a to e); - h. any agency, office or branch owned or controlled by any one of the above persons (a to f). - Politically Exposed Persons (PEPs): Politically Exposed Persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g. Heads of States or of Governments, Senior Politicians, Senior Government /judicial /military officers, Senior executives of State-Owned Corporations, Important political party officials, etc. Company should gather sufficient information on any person / customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
+- b. a Hindu Undivided Family; - c. a Company; - d. a Trust - e. a Firm; - f. an association of persons or a body of individuals, whether incorporated or not; - g. every artificial juridical person, not falling within any one of the above person (a to e); - h. any agency, office or branch owned or controlled by any one of the above persons (a to f). - I. Politically Exposed Persons (PEPs): Politically Exposed Persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g. Heads of States or of Governments, Senior Politicians, Senior Government /judicial /military officers, Senior executives of State-Owned Corporations, Important political party officials, etc. Company should gather sufficient information on any person / customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
 Company should verify the identity of the person and seek information about the sources of funds before accepting the PEP as a customer. - m.
 Suspicious transaction: means a transaction as defined below, including an attempted transaction, whether or not made in cash, which, to a person acting in good faith:

-- a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; or - b. appears to be made in circumstances of unusual or unjustified complexity; or - c. appears to not have economic rationale or bona-fide purpose; or - d. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.
+a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; or d. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.